310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% endbubble %}

 {% bubble Kanata %}
-Hrnnn… We are going to be working with the rogue?
+Hnn… We are going to be working with the rogue?
 It feels like it will only be a ruckus.

 Well… I suppose that lately I do not dislike things being rowdy, anyway.